The benefits of a Zero Waste lifestyle

 Bring your own container for take-out or your restaurant doggy-bag since many restaurants use styrofoam (really expensive to recycle! therefore rarely done).

 Stop using plastic straws, they are useless anyway.
-If a straw is a must, purchase a reusable stainless steel and keep it in your bag!
+If a straw is a must, purchase a reusable stainless steel or bamboo and keep it in your bag!
 Ask for that “Mojito without a straw, please!”
+You can now get your bamboo straw from ZWMNE here.

 Are you ready to start your journey towards Zero Waste?
 What are you ready to start with?